ThailerL/wiki-graph/RESULTS.md

 ## Our Approach

-We decided to answer this question using two methods
+We decided to answer this question using two methods:

 ### Shortest Path